xbeat/Machine-Learning/README.md

 Identity mappings are a key component in deep residual networks, enhancing gradient flow and easing optimization.
 They allow for the creation of very deep networks by addressing the vanishing gradient problem.
 Let's explore their implementation and benefits using Python and TensorFlow.

+## Neural Nets vs Decision Trees in Python

+Neural Networks and Decision Trees: A Comparative Analysis

+Neural networks and decision trees are both powerful machine learning algorithms used for classification and regression tasks.
+While they operate on different principles, understanding their similarities and differences can provide valuable insights into their strengths and applications.

 ## Feature Selection Using Information Gain and Mutual Information in Python

 Feature Selection Using Information Gain/Mutual Information